ethanTsui2/Project-Atlas/Atlas-V1/Documentation/04_Project_Log.md

 - Prevent servos from reaching mechanical stops.
 - Mount and test the servos in the printed arm one joint at a time.
 - Add smoother servo movement and joint-specific calibration limits.

+## 2026-07-14 — Full-Arm Servo Holding Test and Frame Redesign Decision

+The major printed arm sections were assembled and connected through an MG995 servo joint.

+During the initial test, the MG995 successfully lifted the complete printed arm structure and maintained its position without dropping.
+This confirmed that the servo can support the current unloaded arm geometry.

+A continuous buzzing sound was observed while the servo held the arm in position.
+The buzzing is likely caused by the servo repeatedly correcting its position against the gravitational load.
+Although the arm remained stable, the test indicates that the servo may have limited torque margin once the remaining components are installed.

+The current test did not include:

+- Gripper payload
+- Wiring
+- Wire-management covers
+- Remaining fasteners
+- Additional electronics
+- Any external object held by the gripper

+### Key Findings

+- The MG995 can lift the current printed arm.
+- The servo can statically maintain the unloaded arm position.
+- No sudden position loss or joint collapse occurred.
+- The servo produced noticeable buzzing while holding the load.
+- The present design is functional but likely heavier and larger than necessary.
+- Adding a gearbox would increase complexity, backlash, part count, and assembly time.
+- Reducing the frame mass should lower the shoulder and elbow torque requirements without changing the electronics.

+### Design Decision

+Rather than introducing a planetary or external gear reduction into Atlas V1, the next iteration will focus on redesigning the printed frame.

+The redesign will aim to:

+- Reduce link mass
+- Shorten unnecessary moment arms
+- Improve the visual continuity between joints
+- Reduce the external size of the arm
+- Preserve the current servo mounting dimensions
+- Preserve verified 3D-printing clearances
+- Maintain sufficient stiffness around the servo mounts
+- Improve wire routing and cover integration

+The existing servo dimensions and fit tolerances are already known, which should make this redesign faster than the original modeling process.

+### Next Steps

+- Measure the mass of each current printed link
+- Identify thick or non-load-bearing regions
+- Create a lighter frame concept
+- Add internal ribs instead of thick solid walls
+- Reduce material farthest from the shoulder joint
+- Improve the transition between links and servo housings
+- Verify folded-position clearance
+- Compare original and redesigned part masses
+- Reprint only the redesigned structural components
+- Repeat the servo holding and payload test